 Cashing in quickly

-A Certificate of Deposit (CD) is another great interest-bearing investment account that allows you to withdraw your cash easily.
-Just keep in mind that most CDs will come with an early withdrawal penalty charge if you choose to withdraw your funds before the maturity date (aka the final repayment date).
-A good alternative solution is a No Penalty CD, which allows you to still enjoy competitive interest rates and withdraw your full balance any time after the first six days of funding your CD, penalty-free.
+An Ally Bank Certificate of Deposit (CD) is an interest-bearing account as well.
+Just keep in mind that most CDs will come with an early withdrawal penalty charge if you choose to withdraw your funds before the maturity date (aka the end of the CD's term).
+A good alternative solution is an Ally BankNo Penalty CD, which allows you to enjoy competitive interest rates and withdraw your total balance any time after the first six days of funding your CD, penalty-free.

-Gauging the liquidity of investment trading accounts
+Gauging the liquidity of investments

 Choosing your liquidity